 Visual hierarchy is using colours to tell the visitor what the important action are that they should be taking.
 Try the 1 second test.
 When someone lands on your home page, they have 1 second to see the primary action you want them to take.
 On the top websites that action is clearly to start their shopping journey with a search.
 You can see that because the search icon stands out above all other actions.

-Action: Decide on what your primary action you want your visitors to take when they land on your homepage and make it CLEAR and OBVIOUS.
+Action: Decide on what your primary action you want your visitors to take when they land on your e-commerce website homepage and make it CLEAR and OBVIOUS.

 No high quality image navigation on the home page.

-Help visitors find what they are looking by attaching images to categories to encourage your visitors to desire your products. make it easy for them to browse by using high quality images to navigate through your products along with the normal navigation menu.
+Help visitors find what they are looking for when they come to your home page by attaching images to categories to encourage your visitors to desire your products. make it easy for them to browse by using high quality images to navigate through your products along with the normal navigation menu.
 Images create desire and intrigue.

 Action.
 Add image navigation.